arch-fan/random-anilist-favourite-img/README.md

-# Random image of my anilist profile
+# Random image of anilist profile
 If you want to use it, just clone the repo and set your secrets specified on the .github/workflows/main.yml.
 Then take the generated image's url and paste it on your profile readme